Friends and family gather for a birthday celebration on Syracuse’s Eastside.

-Friends of Arthur “Nunu” Hunter III gather to celebrate his life.
-Nunu pulled over to service his car on Interstate 90 near Verona, NY.
-A freight-liner truck drifted off the road and hit the back of his car killing him.
+Friends of Arthur “Nunu” Hunter III gather after his funeral to celebrate his life.
+When Nunu pulled over to service his car on Interstate 90 near Verona, NY, a freightliner truck drifted off the road and hit the back of his car killing him.
 He was 26-years-old and leaves behind six children.

-Top Guns and Black Dynamites social club members Nice Nasty, Redbone, and Shorty Doowop at the Black Dynamites hangout “The Bottom.”
+Top Guns and Black Dynamites social club members Nice Nasty, Redbone, and Shorty Doowop gather for a party, posing in front of a tapestry signed by all who are invited to the Black Dynamites' hangout “The Bottom.”